- What is copyright?

 International Copyright Conventions

 The leading international copyright convention is the Berne Convention for the Protection of Literary and Artistic Works, adopted in 1886.
 It sets out three fundamental principles and minimum standards for the protection of copyrightable works across the globe.
-Once a country signs the Berne Convention, your work will be eligible for the protective measures guaranteed under the Convention, so if you want your artwork to be under protection of the mentioned above convention, your country should be contracting party of the Berne Convention.
+Once a country signs the Berne Convention, your work will be eligible for the protective measures guaranteed under the convention, so if you want your artwork to be under the protection of the mentioned above convention, your country should be the contracting party of the Berne Convention.

 As of 2020, 179 countries, including the United States, China, and Russia, had signed the treaty.

-Top Ten Cases of Copyright Infringement
+Top Ten Copyright Infringement Cases

-1. BMG Rights Management v.
+BMG Rights Management v.
 Cox Communications

 Here is the first case related to international copyright law.
 BMG Rights Management is a music publishing company that owns the copyrights of the songs it produces.
 Cox Communications is an internet service provider that provides a platform for its subscribers to stream and download music.
 In 2014, BMG filed a lawsuit against Cox for committing contributory copyright infringement by allowing its (Cox’s) subscribers to download and share BMG’s music without their permission.